Harley Quinn Logo

 Harley Quinn Logo History

 The Harley Quinn logo became widely known as the character gained popularity; now, it’s one of the most profitable in the DC character cohort.
-The extravagant heroine appears in comics, films, and cartoons, adapted to various media, and appears on merchandise, video games, and various prints.
-Her abilities include professional gymnastic skills, as she is the artistic incarnation of Harlequin – a classic character from the 16th-century Commedia dell’arte theater.
+The extravagant heroine appears in comics, films, and cartoons, is adapted for various media, and is featured on merchandise, video games, and various prints.
+Her abilities include professional gymnastics, as she is the artistic incarnation of Harlequin, a classic character from the 16th-century Commedia dell’arte theater.

-An age-old character gave her a name representing a modern adaptation of the pseudonym Harlequin: Harley Quinn.
+An age-old character gave her the name Harley Quinn, a modern adaptation of the pseudonym Harlequin.
 The word originates from the Old French versions of “harlequin” or “harlequin.”
-The creators of this anti-heroine also endowed her with relevant skills: proficiency in weaponry, hand-to-hand combat, immunity to poisons, strength, unpredictability, endurance, and agility.
+The creators of this antiheroine also endowed her with relevant skills: proficiency in weaponry, hand-to-hand combat, immunity to poisons, strength, unpredictability, endurance, and agility.
 Additionally, she is skilled in psychological manipulation and is distinguished by her brilliant intellect.

 All these attributes are directly linked to the prototype Harlequin, found in the folklore of almost all European peoples.
 For example, in old legends, a devil’s messenger who roamed the countryside, pursuing evil people to send them to hell, was called Hellequin.
 In Italy, one of the demons was named Alichino.
 The same applies to the French and the Celts.
 Each entity possessed the listed skills, was cheerful, sharp-tongued, wore red-and-black diamond-patterned clothing, and carried a club.